jonlives/knife-spork/README.md

 # Spork Promote

 This function lets you easily set a version constraint in an environment for a particular cookbook.
 By default it will set the version constraint to whatever the local version of the specified cookbook is.
 Optionally, you can include a --version option which will set the version constraint for the specified cookbook to whatever version number you provide.
 You might want to use this if, for example, you pushed a version constraint for a cookbook version you don't want your nodes to use anymore, so you want to "roll back" the environment to a previous version.
+You can also specify the --remote option if you'd like to automatically upload your changed local environment file to the server.

 ## Usage

 ````
-knife spork promote ENVIRONMENT COOKBOOK (OPTIONS: --version)
+knife spork promote ENVIRONMENT COOKBOOK (OPTIONS: --version, --remote)
 ````

-## Example (Using local Cookbook version number, into environment "foo")
+## Example (Using local Cookbook version number, into environment "foo", uploading to chef server)

 ````
-$ knife spork promote foo php
+$ knife spork promote foo php --remote
 Adding version constraint php = 0.1.0

 Saving changes into foo.json

+Uploading foo to server

 Promotion complete!
 Please remember to upload your changed Environment file to the Chef Server.
 ````

-## Example (Using manual version, into environment "foo")
+## Example (Using manual version, into environment "foo", saving to local environment file only)

 ````
 $ knife spork promote foo php -v 1.0.6